 Principle 7 – Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

 The Board’s performance is measured principally by the Group’s financial results and by the operations’ performance regarding environmental, health and safety and other regulatory requirements.
-Detailed account is taken of feedback from shareholders which is regularly received through shareholder meetings and correspondence, and which is considered in detail at quarterly Board meetings.
+Account is taken of feedback from shareholders which is received through shareholder meetings and correspondence, as well as of the views of the Group’s professional advisers, and which is considered in detail at quarterly Board meetings.

 The Remuneration Committee considers Board performance in the context of remuneration arrangements and a review of the Committee’s work is provided in the Annual Report

 Directors are required to retire in rotation and may offer themselves for re-election in accordance with Goldplat’s articles of association.

 Principle 8 – Promote a corporate culture that is based on ethical values and behaviours

 Goldplat operates in a number of countries, principally South Africa, Ghana and Kenya, in a highly regulated environment dealing with precious metals and the Board views a culture of openness and integrity as vital to operating successfully.
 The Board seeks to comply with to the fullest extent possible or to exceed all applicable standards and regulations.
 Regulation encompasses, inter alia, licensing to process precious metals, the environment (including air emissions, products used in processing and land restitution), safety and health of employees and contractors, ownership of operations and local beneficiation and employee demographic.
 The Group also has and operates an anti-bribery policy.